 Universal search refers to the fact that Google search results display different types of information.
 Since 2007, the search engine decided that the best search results are more than just websites.
 Not only do you have a list of top websites, but you also have other features such as news results and knowledge panels that may change based on who is searching, where they are searching from, recent events related to the query, and pretty much anything else.

 Universal search, then, is a set of comprehensive search results on any given topic.
 A search for “Barack Obama,” for example reveals more than just Wikipedia and BarackObama.com.
 You get instead a variety of news articles, images, facts, a Twitter account, and questions that people also ask.

 What does all of this mean for reputation management and the formulation of reputation?
-It means, to state it simply, that you’ve got your hands full.
-Not only must you be monitoring your brand’s website, but you must also bother your mind and nerves with video results, Twitter mentions, news listings, image carousels, local packs, knowledge panel, AdWords ads, sitelinks, and the other myriad features that Google SERPs display.
+It means, to state it, that you’ve got your hands full.
+Not only must you be monitoring your brand’s website, but you must also bother your mind and nerves with video results, Twitter mentions, news listings, image carousels, local packs, knowledge panels, AdWords ads, site links, and the other myriad features that Google SERPs display.

-Another way that Google opinion affects the formation of a reputation is through personalized search results.
+Another way that Google's opinion affects the formation of a reputation is through personalized search results.
 What are personalized search results?
-Personalized search results are those that aren’t dependant on traditional ranking factors, but are instead affected by personal factors.
+Personalized search results are those that aren’t dependent on traditional ranking factors but are instead affected by personal factors.

 Search experts estimate that more than half of all search results are personalized.
 Personalization of search results happens in response to the following factors:

 - Location - Google pinpoints your DNS and delivers search results accordingly.
 A search for “best tacos” in Santa Fe, New Mexico, is going to dish up vastly different results than a search for “best tacos” in St. Louis, Missouri.